jneines/async_app_talk_pycon_de_2024/async_app_talk/10-motivation/00-introduction.md

 # Motivation

-The need for a simple 'template like' app to create various simple applications, a framework maybe?
+Personal interest in IOT like applications, mainly monitoring

-##  Temperature and Humidity monitoring at several locations in my house
+- temperature and humidity at several locations in my house
+- pool temperature
+- power consumption

-- track solar power yield from the balcony power station
+- yield of balcony power plant
-- timelapse photography

-All those apps follow the same pattern:

-- read input, such as sensor data and photos as they come or on demand
+But also recreate existing solutions to learn about strategies and efforts

-- process them
+- telescope control
-- send them somewhere else
-- run forever
+- timelapse videos
-- as no software is perfect:
-    - monitor resource usage
-    - watch for errors

-This combination tends to get complex already:

-- how to guarantee timely calls
-- how to prevent blocking behaviour
-- how to do things 'at the same time'

-Didn't like 'threading' to much (because of many reasons, but that's a different story), so went for 'asyncio'.
+- remote controlled toy cars